-The Union Budget has proposed to adopt the recommendation of the Special Investigation Team (SIT) on Black Money.
-The SIT suggests a limit of Rs.
-3 lakh on all cash transactions.
-An individual may not receive an amount of over Rs.
-3 lakh in cash from a person in one day, with respect to a single transaction, or transactions relating to one event or occasion from one person.
+The Union Budget has proposed the adoption of the recommendation of the Special Investigation Team on Black Money to limit all cash transactions to Rs.
+3 lakh.
+This proposes that a person may not receive an amount of over Rs.
+3 lakh in cash from a person in one day, with respect to a single transaction, or with respect to transactions relating to one event or occasion from one person.

-However, effective implementation of this proposal is crucial.
+However, effective implementation of this proposal is key.
 Tracing cash transactions above the prescribed limit of Rs.
-3 lakh could be difficult, and it remains to be seen whether larger cash transactions can be monitored.
+3 lakh remains difficult, and it remains to be seen whether larger cash transactions can be monitored.